 That disconnect, say Noble and others, comes from changing social mores about language and other areas of explicit content while the MPAA, Noble said, is basically using the same system it's had in place for years.

-and theater executives - and representatives of religious groups are sometimes present.
+of studio and theater executives - and representatives of religious groups are sometimes present.
 (The MPAA itself gets one vote.)
-A maximum of two people are allowed to argue on behalf of the film at an appeals session, which is closed to the public.
-Records of
+A maximum of two people are allowed to argue on behalf of the film at an appeals session, which is closed to the

 To win an appeal, a filmmaker must receive the support of two-thirds of the appeals panel.
 The ratings are overseen by the MPAA's Los Angeles-based Classification and Ratings Administration, headed by Joan Graves.